jbtgrt/jbtgrt/README.md

 - 👋 Hi, I’m Jobet Guarte @jbtgrt
-- 👀 I’m interested in Web Programming/Web Development/Backend
+- 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning Laravel and VueJs
+- 🌱 I have one year experience in Laravel and VueJs
+- 💎 I'm currently learning ReactJs
-- 💞️ I’m looking to a web development organization to work with developers and other professionals who are currently working in that field and ready to contribute my skills to grow their product.
+- 💞️ I’m looking to a web development organization to work
 - 📫 How to reach me: jobetguartejg@gmail.com

 <!---